a16z-infra/ai-town/README.md

 ## Customize your own simulation

-NOTE: every time you change character data, you should re-run `npx convex run testing:wipeAllTables` and then
+NOTE: every time you change character data, you should re-run `just convex run testing:wipeAllTables` and then
 `npm run dev` to re-upload everything to Convex.
 This is because character data is sent to Convex on the initial load.
-However, beware that `npx convex run testing:wipeAllTables` WILL wipe all of your data.
+However, beware that `just convex run testing:wipeAllTables` WILL wipe all of your data.

 1. Create your own characters and stories: All characters and stories, as well as their spritesheet references are stored in [characters.ts](./data/characters.ts).
 You can start by changing character descriptions.